If you’re thinking of popping into Lake Tekapo for a day and heading off, I’m hoping this post will change your plans…

 This hike is worth it!
 So get those hiking shoes on.
 While it’s rated as a moderate hike, it’s more on the easy-moderate side.
 It’s an 8 km / 5 miles long loop that’s almost fully exposed (read: wear sunscreen!).

 This is a quick and easy 1-2 hour hike in town that offers up some great views straight down Lake Tekapo.
-It’s a loop but with tiny detours as options along the way.
+It’s an out-and-back hike but with small trail detours as options along the way.

 Just swing by this place for a free viewing just off the road, it’s a quick easy stop while you’re discovering some adventures the area.

-Practice your snow skills around Lake Tekapo at two locations:
+Practice your snow skills around Lake Tekapo at two surroundings:

 For those in a campervan, you can treat yourself a bit here like I did and swim just a few yards away from Lake Tekapo and the sun-drenched and arid mountaintops just before you.